Big Honkin’ List Of Homemade Gifts They’ll Actually Love

 ~ Pasta & Pasta Sauce

-One year we planted extra paste tomatoes in our garden and when they were harvested we cooked and canned pasta sauce.
+One year we planted extra paste tomatoes in our garden.
+When they were harvested we cooked and canned pasta sauce.
 We also made homemade pasta and packaged it all in stainless-steel colanders with stainless steel spaghetti utensils.

 Homemade pasta and sauce.
 Here's a list of homemade Christmas gift ideas.
 Don't wait - get started NOW for a homemade Christmas you and your family will LOVE! #TexasHomesteader

-We also made homemade tamales to give as our Christmas gifts one year.
-We gifted those tamales in a small glass casserole dish so there would be no disposable plastic wrappings included.
+We’ve also made homemade tamales to give as Christmas gifts.
+They were gifted in a small glass casserole dish so there were no disposable plastic wrappings included.

 Homemade Tamales.
 Here's a list of homemade Christmas gift ideas.
 Don't wait - get started NOW for a homemade Christmas you and your family will LOVE! #TexasHomesteader